angrymarker/BardMac-sicPlayer/README.md

 ### ▶️ Running the script

-This is a Python3 script with the following dependancies:
+This is a [Python3](https://www.python.org/downloads/) script with the following dependancies:
-- mido: midi handling library, install it with pip
+- [mido](https://pypi.org/project/mido/): midi handling library, install it with pip

-- pyautogui: automation library, install it with pip
+- [pyautogui](https://pypi.org/project/PyAutoGUI/): automation library, install it with pip

-- pysimplegui: GUI making library, install it with pip
+- [pysimplegui](https://pypi.org/project/PySimpleGUI/): GUI making library, install it with pip

-- python3-tkinter: tkinter support for python, needed by pysimplegui, install it with [Homebrew](https://brew.sh/)
+- [python-tk](https://formulae.brew.sh/formula/python-tk@3.9): tkinter support for python, needed by pysimplegui, install it with [Homebrew 🍺](https://brew.sh/)

 Then run in terminal: